hilariog/EC530/A1/README.md

 The interface allows you to upload a csv file and to populate your arrays how you like.
 Either by providing a column index for the csv or by manually entering the arrays.

-The program works with latitude and longitude coordinates and uses +/- instead of E/W
+The program works with latitude and longitude coordinates and uses +/- instead of E/W, it will ignore csv cells that have non numeric characters in it.